Archaeology in the North Sea

 At present, the scope for a small rodent to migrate between Denmark, Germany, the Netherlands, or France, and Orkney, without touching Britain seems a bit limited.

-Initially, in order to establish the possibility of land being present in the middle of the North Sea in prehistoric times the undersea features there need to be recognised.
+The possibility that walkable land was present in the middle of the northern North Sea has not been addressed.
+To establish this possibility that land was present in the middle of the North Sea in prehistoric times the undersea features there need to be recognised.
 These are in simple terms, Dogger Bank, the Witch Ground and the Norwegian Channel.

 Fig. 1, The British Isles and North Sea (Emodnet)